ugurkocde/AgentsForAdmins/README.md

 ## What You Can Do

-- Browse product-focused agent collections for Microsoft Defender, Entra, and Intune scenarios.
+- Browse product-focused agent collections for Microsoft Defender, Entra, Intune, and Purview scenarios.
 - Import the YAML definitions directly into https://securitycopilot.microsoft.com to light up automated investigations, posture assessments, and governance reports.
 - Review each agent's YAML to understand required inputs, skillsets, and workflow steps before running it in your tenant.
 - Fork the project, add your own agents, and help expand the community directory on https://securitycopilothub.com.